John Rebukes the Crowds

 “For I tell you, God is able from these stones to raise up children for Abraham.
 9 Even now the axe is laid to the root of the trees.
 Every tree therefore that does not bear good fruit is cut down and thrown into the fire.”
 (Luke 3:8-9)

 Replacement theology (supersessionism) teaches that the Christian church replaced Israel as God’s children.
 It is passages like the one above which are used to support this belief.
 As we continue on in the book of Luke more examples of thus type of speech will emerge.
 The question for the reader is whether or not “the axe” ended up cutting the root or being removed (using John’s metaphor).
+Paul seems to believe that rather than Israel being replaced, they had the Christian church get joined as a plant is grafted (Romans 11:11-31).

 But with replacement theology aside, we absolutely must remember that God expects us to produce good fruit.